Dawson Turner: Life

 Turner was the son of James Turner, head of the Gurney and Turner's Yarmouth Bank and Elizabeth Cotman, the only daughter of the mayor of Yarmouth, John Cotman.
 He was educated at North Walsham Grammar School (now Paston College), Norfolk and at Barton Bendish as a pupil of the botanist Robert Forby.
 He then went to Pembroke College, Cambridge, where the Master was his uncle Rev. Joseph Turner.
 He however left without a degree due to his father's terminal illness.
 In 1796, he joined his father's bank.

 After becoming a banker, he took a more intensive interest in botany in leisure time, collecting specimens in the field.
 In 1794, Turner offered to help James Sowerby with specimens.
 Turner published a number of books and collaborated with other botanists.
 In December 1802, he was elected a Fellow of the Royal Society.
 In 1816, he was elected a foreign member of the Royal Swedish Academy of Sciences.

 Through his first wife Mary, he met Captain George Manby, amateur artist, inventor and barrack-master of Yarmouth.
 They corresponded frequently over the next 50 years.

 By 1820, his interest in botany had been replaced by an interest in antiquities.
 He and his children were taught drawing by renowned Norfolk artist John Sell Cotman who became a good friend.
 They travelled to Normandy together and collaborated on a book, Architectural Antiquities of Normandy, published in 1822, with Cotman providing the etchings.
+Another friend was George Borrow the novelist who gifted Turner a letter in 1842 from Antonio Salazar, a Gypsy of Cordova.

 Turner died in 1858 and is buried in Brompton Cemetery, London.